mpfi-dsp/GoldInAndOut/README.md

         @title: title of prop
         @placeholder: placeholder for prop label
 ```

-Below is a sample workflow using JSON structure.
+Below is a sample workflow using JSON structure:

 ```json
 {
     "name": "CLUST",